 The closing costs on an FHA loan are similar to those of conventional mortgage loans.
 They typically cost between 2% and 6% of the total value of the sales price of the property.
 FHA closing costs are usually tied to factors such as the loan amount, lender fees, and the state where the house is located.

-FHA loans help you to save more cash by requiring a low down payment.
+FHA loans help you to save more cash by requiring a low down payment for house.
 Here are some of the closing costs to expect with FHA loans:

 Lender Fees